Daodejing Chapter 26: the heavy is the root of the light

 The heavy is the root of the light.

-The tranquil is the master of the agitated.
+The still is the lord of the restless.

 「重為輕根,靜為躁君;是以聖人終日行不離輜重,雖有榮觀,燕處超然。奈何萬乘之主,而以身輕天下?輕則失根,躁則失君。」

-A leader needs to be firmly grounded if he is to be effective and develop the ability to weather the inevitable storms that will come his way.
-If he doesn’t keep his eyes on what is important, such as the baggage train when he is traveling, he can’t expect other members of his retinue to be concerned about it either.
+As a leader, you need to be firmly grounded if you are to be effective and develop the ability to weather the inevitable storms that will come your way.
+If you do not focus on what is important, just as the sage keeps his eyes on the baggage train when travelling, you cannot expect other members of your team to be concerned about it either.

-By the same token, a leader needs to remain calm and dispassionate so that he can keep his eyes on the ball and not allow himself to be easily distracted by the prospect of ever greater riches and conquests.
-The further he strays from the root that grounds him, the greater the risk of losing control not just of himself but all of his domain.
+By the same token, you need to remain calm and dispassionate so that you need keep your eyes on the ball and not allow yourself to be easily distracted by the prospect of ever greater riches and conquests.
+The further you stray from the root that grounds you, the greater the risk of losing control not just of yourself but everyone around you.

 Note